Van Halen: 2006–2008: Second reunion with Roth and Wolfgang Van Halen era

 Rumors of a Roth reunion re-emerged and on January 3, 2006, Roth explained during an interview that he had spoken to Alex Van Halen the previous week and a reunion was "inevitable."
-However, he also said that Eddie Van Halen was "off in his own little world" recently.
+However, he also said that Eddie Van Halen was "off in his own little world".
 When asked if any problems occurred with Hagar during the 2004 tour Eddie answered, "Sammy is Sammy, and for the most part that's just fine."
 Roth persisted with suggestions of a reunion, saying, "People want the reunion," and "No one will pay respect to what any of us do [musically] until we get the reunion out of the way."
 In May 2006, he told Billboard.com, "There's contact between the two camps."

 On June 3, Anthony began a successful tour with Hagar billed as the Other Half (a reference to them being half of Van Halen with the other half being Eddie/Alex), with Anthony singing lead vocals sometimes.
 Meanwhile, on June 19 the Van Halen brothers jumped onstage with Kenny Chesney at The Home Depot Center performing "Jump" and "You Really Got Me".
 This unusual performance was their first onstage since the 2004 tour.
 This was followed by another Eddie performance on July 19, 2006, at the House of Petals in Los Angeles, playing new material.
 He followed this with an announcement on July 27, 2006, that some of his new music would be released on the soundtrack for the pornographic film Sacred Sin.

 In March 2006, Anthony spoke to Japanese rock magazine Burrn!, claiming the brothers did not want him on the 2004 reunion tour, although Hagar did (and would not play without Anthony), but he had to agree to reduced royalties and end absolutely all association with the band after the tour in terms of rights to using the name to promote himself.
-It was in this same interview he admitted he was not involved in the new songs on Best of Both Worlds and only recorded three tracks for Van Halen III.
+In this same interview he admitted he was not involved in the new songs on Best of Both Worlds and only recorded three tracks for Van Halen III.

 Anthony was replaced as bass player by Eddie's son, Wolfgang Van Halen, in 2006.
 On September 8, 2006, Howard Stern's live interview with Eddie broke the band's long silence.
 Eddie said he was willing to reunite with Roth and revealed a solo album in the works.
 Eddie confirmed that Wolfgang had replaced Anthony on bass; Wolfgang had played guitar alongside his father during Eddie's guitar solo on some 2004 concert dates.
 When queried about the Other Half tour, Eddie said Anthony could "do what he wants" now.
 This shocked and offended many fans.
 In November, Eddie's spokesperson, Janie Liszewski, claimed the Van Halen family was writing/rehearsing for a summer 2007 tour, which Billboard magazine's website shortly confirmed.
 However, the Van Halen website remained in the state it had been in since the Hagar reunion.